Sequentially Teaching Sequential Tasks $(ST)^2$: Teaching Robots Long-horizon Manipulation Skills: Experiment

 In the monolithic policy teaching approach, the entire complex task is demonstrated to the robot as a single, uninterrupted movement.
 Demonstrating a task that involves multiple steps from start to finish in one go implies that the natural task breakdown into multiple steps must be executed fluently, which we extrapolate to be more difficult for inexperienced human teachers.

-On the learning side, movements with small variations in the pose, e.g., during re-grasping, yield ambiguous points, ultimately leading to the learned police either to interpolate the movements to their average or to fall into a deadlock.
+On the learning side, movements with small pose variations, e.g., during re-grasping, yield ambiguous points, ultimately leading to the learned police to either interpolate the movements to their average or falling into a deadlock.
 Even though this problem is mitigated by \gls{simple}'s time encoding, we argue that segmenting the task helps reduce potential ambiguous states created in these situations.